-- H. Exceptional Student Education (ESE) Services covered by the Administrative Fee ESE administrative services provided pursuant to the 5% administrative fee, or 2% administrative fee for state-defined high performing charter schools, include professional development and training for charter school administration and staff to ensure that the School provides the appropriate level of service to meet the needs of the School's students with disabilities.
-The Sponsor will monitor the School's procedures for identification and placement to ensure the School's compliance with ESE requirements, and will provide guidance to assist the school, if needed.
-Professional development provided to all schools includes the following topics: Positive Behavior Support, Response to Intervention, Multi-Tiered System of Support, Differentiated Instruction, Modifications and Accommodations for ESE students, Alternate Assessment, IEP Development and Implementation, state and district test administration and other relevant topics.
+- H. Exceptional Student Education (ESE) Services Covered by the Administrative Fee ESE administrative services provided pursuant to the 5% administrative fee, or 2% administrative fee for state-defined high performing charter schools, include training for charter school administration and staff to ensure the School's compliance with ESE requirements and professional development provided to all schools related to the following topics: Positive Behavior Support, Response to Intervention, Multi-Tiered System of Support, Differentiated Instruction, Modifications and Accommodations for ESE students, Alternate Assessment, IEP Development and Implementation, state and district test administration and other relevant topics.
 The Sponsor will provide support and guidance for individual ESE cases and overall school programming for ESE students, and other supports and services as agreed to by the School and the Sponsor. - I. English Language Learners - 1.
-The School will include all of the information required to service English Language Learners (ELLs), as applicable to School in the Sponsor's District Plan for English Language Learners, e.g., language proficiency assessment data from IPT and/or CELLA, level of language proficiency using the IPT Oral Test and/or other state approved language assessments and home language surveys.

-- Additionally, it will include all of the information required for students with disabilities and students of gifted. - 2.
-Students at the School who are ELL will be served by English to Speakers of Other Languages (ESOL) certified personnel who will follow the Sponsor's District Plan for English Language Learners.
+The School will include all of the information required to service English Language Learners (ELLs), as applicable to School in the Sponsor's District Plan for English Language Learners, e.g., language proficiency assessment data from IPT, IRW, and/or CELLA, level of language proficiency using the IPT or IRW Test and/or other state approved language assessments and home language surveys.
+Additionally, it will include all of the information required for students with disabilities and students in the gifted program. - 2.
+Students at the School who are ELL will be served by English to Speakers of Other Languages (ESOL) certified personnel who will follow the Sponsor's

+District Plan for English Language Learners.
 The School shall attend the Sponsor's ESOL Procedures Training(s) and comply with the ESOL Policy and Procedures and submit to the Sponsor compliancy documentation.
 The Sponsor's or School's state approved plan, which meets the requirements of the League of United Latin American Citizens (LULAC) et al. v.
-State Board of Education Consent Decree is available to the School via the Sponsor's website or through the ESOL office. - J. Student Withdrawal and Dismissal Policies and Procedures - Dismissal procedures shall be clearly defined in the Parent Contract, the School's admissions policy, posted on the School's web site and shared with students and parents.
+State Board of Education Consent Decree is available to the School via the Sponsor's website or through the ESOL office.

+- J. Student Withdrawal and Dismissal Policies and Procedures - Dismissal procedures shall be clearly defined in the Parent Contract, the School's admissions policy, posted on the School's web site and shared with students and parents.
 Dismissal and withdrawal procedures shall be provided to the Sponsor as specified under Section 12: Required Reports/Document of this Charter. - 2.
 The School may not withdraw or transfer a student involuntarily, unless the withdrawal or transfer is accomplished through established administrative procedures mutually agreed with the Sponsor, or through existing administrative procedures in the Sponsor's Board Rules. - 3.
 In cases where a student has met the conditions for dismissal, the parents will receive written notice of the dismissal including the reasons for dismissal and a summary of the actions taken to assist the student no less than ten (10) days prior to dismissal.
 The Sponsor shall be provided a copy of the dismissal notice at the same time as the parent.
 The School must enter the appropriate dismissal/withdrawal and discipline code(s) into the district's Student Information System.